JohnboyJovi/study-framework-wiki/HowToUse.md

     * For these you should define ``SubVariableNames`` since you want to potentially store multiple values together for one trial (for example: question, response and response time)
     * You should use ``LogTrialData(DependentVarName, Values)`` where ``Values`` is a ``TArray<FString>`` with one entry per ``SubVariable``
     * The data to these is not stored in the ``Phase_[...].csv`` file but in a separate file ``Phase_[...]_[DependentVariableName].csv``
+    * ``LogTrialData`` can and should be called multiple times during the same condition, and each time the data is stored and (in contrast to ``USFDependenVariable``) nothing is overwritten.
     * In the Condition List (during execution) only the number of recorded trials is shown but not the data itself for better overview
 * This is the required study setup, but there are some more options there to explore.
 * ![image](uploads/ed698d70f2e68dfbc8c895cda36f56a5/image.png)\